 To get started, hover over the Volunteer tab on the navigation bar and select Create a Volunteer Opportunity.
+The creation form will open and you can begin filling out the info in each of the sections.

-Skip to a tab:
+Skip to a section of the form:

 - Add your opportunity name, summary and description.
 The summary is the subtitle of your opportunity name.